Ahmad-Mosha/saas-bot/apps/api/README-AI-CHAT.md

 - **Response Format**: All chat responses include the full bot details along with the AI's response.
 - **Conversation Validation**: The system ensures that a conversation can only be used with the bot it was created for, preventing accidental mismatches.
 - **Conversation Transfer**: If you need to continue a conversation with a different bot, you can explicitly transfer ownership using the transfer endpoint.
+- **Streaming Responses**: The system supports streaming responses using Server-Sent Events, allowing for a more interactive chat experience where you can see the bot's response as it's being generated.

 ## How Bot Identity Works